labordata/labordata.github.io/_posts/2023-01-09-corp-registry.md

 ## Partial datasets that we can use to knit something together.
 * [SEC Filings](https://www.sec.gov/edgar/sec-api-documentation): All publicly-traded companies
 * [IRS 990 data](https://www.irs.gov/charities-non-profits/tax-exempt-organization-search-bulk-data-downloads): Nearly all tax-exempt organizations
-* [All the Places](https://www.alltheplaces.xyz/): A OpenStreetMap affiliated project to collect retail establishments.
+* [All the Places](https://www.alltheplaces.xyz/): A OpenStreetMap-affiliated project to collect retail establishments.
 * [State level corporate registrations](https://opencorporates.com/registers)
 * Filings and registrations to regulators for federally regulated industries